ADR-007: Use registry pattern for agent management

 output_extraction=OutputExtraction(strategy="jq_filter", jq_expression="..."),

-TOML overrides/additions:
+TOML entries:

 [agents.claude]